Beyond-Better/bb/docs/CONTRIBUTING.md

-# Contributing to BBai
+# Contributing to BB (Beyond Better)

-First off, thank you for considering contributing to BBai!
-It's people like you that make BBai such a great tool.
+First off, thank you for considering contributing to BB!
+It's people like you that make BB such a great tool.
 We welcome contributions from everyone, whether it's a bug report, feature suggestion, documentation improvement, or code contribution.

 ## Table of Contents